Living Together (Cohabitation)

 Many couples who live together believe that they are protected by “common law” without being married.
 There is no such thing as “common law marriage”, and therefore you can not claim the protection of the law should your relationship fail.
 Many unmarried couples do not realise how unprotected they are.

-Where parties are married, both are entitled to bring a claim against the other persons assets, including pensions.
+Where parties are married, both are entitled to bring a financial claim against the other person’s assets, including pensions.
 If, however, a separating couple are not married, this can place one party at a financial disadvantage.
 There is no automatic right to make financial claims for support from the ex-partner.
 It is therefore the case that if you have given up a career to raise children with your partner but have chosen not to marry, in the event the relationship breaks down, you could be in a vulnerable position and your ex partner will not be obliged to support you other than provide child maintenance for any child or children you may have had together.

 Even in cases where one party has paid towards the mortgage instalments after moving into their partners home, there are no guarantees that they will receive a share of the equity to compensate them following a separation.